HariharPrasadd/ardage/README.md

 # ardage

-**ARxiv DAtaset GEnerator** - A Python library and CLI tool for building academic paper datasets from arXiv.
+**arXiv Dataset Generator** - A Python library and CLI tool for building academic paper datasets from arXiv.

-Search papers via Semantic Scholar, download PDFs from arXiv, and convert to clean Markdown format with parallel processing, suitable for LLM training, RAG systems, or research analysis.
+Search papers via Semantic Scholar, download PDFs from arXiv, and convert to clean Markdown format suitable for LLM training, RAG systems, or research analysis.

 ## Installation